TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 ------------------

-The function :php:`LinkHandlerInterface::formatCurrentUrl()` is used to preview what the link will look like in the backend, for example in the upper part of the link browser window.
+The function :php:`LinkHandlerInterface::formatCurrentUrl()` is used to preview what the link will look like in the backend, for example, in the upper part of the link browser window.

 ..  attention::